How to practise self-compassion

 If you are interested in finding a psychotherapist or other qualified mental health professional with experience of compassion-focused therapies, visit our factsheet on how to access private counselling or psychotherapy.
 If cost is a barrier, it is also possible to learn to practise self-compassion on your own.
 Resources like those provided by Positive Psychology may be helpful.
 You can find tips below on how to challenge your self-critical voice and gain greater self-awareness, both key to developing self-compassion.

-- Identify and notice the critic: Begin to recognise when your self-critical voice appears.
-This can help prevent you from over identifying with this critical voice, as you learn to see it as just one perspective, not the truth
+- Recognise when your self-critical voice appears: This can help prevent you from over-identifying with this critical voice, as you learn to see it as just one perspective, not the truth

 - Question the critic’s accuracy: Challenge self-critical thoughts by asking, “Is this really true?” or “Where’s the evidence for this belief?”
 Often, self-criticism is based on exaggerations or unhelpful assumptions

-- Speak to yourself kindly: Respond to your inner critic as if you were speaking with a friend.
-For example, you might say something like, “It’s okay to feel disappointed, but this doesn’t define my worth.”
-Alternatively, you might write a self-compassion letter, taking the time to write to acknowledge what you’re feeling and why.
-In doing so, remember that addressing yourself compassionately is not the same as adopting a self-pitying perspective or sugar-coating things, but involves moving towards a more balanced, realistic view of yourself and the situation
+- Write a self-compassion letter: It can help to write to yourself and acknowledge what you’re feeling and why.
+In doing so, remember that showing yourself self-compassion is not the same as being self-pitying or sugar-coating things.
+Instead, it involves moving towards a more balanced, realistic view of yourself and the situation

-- Become mindful of social comparisons: Comparing ourselves to others is a natural part of being human and can even be helpful when it highlights the good things about ourselves.
-However, try to pay attention to how you’re comparing yourself.
-Upward social comparisons (comparing yourself to someone you think is doing better than you) can make self-criticism worse.
+- Avoid comparing yourself to others: Comparing yourself to someone you think is doing better than you can make self-criticism worse.
 Instead, focus on your own progress and growth.
-Doing so is more helpful than trying to live up to unrealistic standards set by others or by your inner critic
+Doing this is more helpful than trying to live up to unrealistic standards set by others or by your inner critic

-- Be mindful of what you’re feeling: Begin to acknowledge your feelings and experiences without judgement.
-Instead of criticising yourself for feeling a certain way, try to become curious about what a certain feeling might mean
+- Be mindful of what you’re feeling: Instead of criticising yourself for feeling a certain way, try to become curious about what a certain feeling might mean

 - Reflect before you act: Noticing and reflecting on your feelings can help you make sense of what you’re experiencing.
 This understanding may, in turn, help you to confront the cause of your distress.
-This is often more beneficial than avoiding it or turning towards harmful coping mechanisms.
 Experiencing difficult emotions from time to time is inevitable.
-However, being able to distinguish between harmful and non-harmful coping mechanisms can minimise unnecessary pain
+However, being able to distinguish between harmful and non-harmful coping mechanisms can reduce unnecessary pain

 - Consider the bigger picture: Remind yourself that everyone faces challenges and makes mistakes.
-This perspective helps to reduce the intensity of your self-criticism by normalising your experiences as part of being human
+Sometimes, you can soften your self-critical voice by realising that difficult experiences are a normal part of being human

 Learning to practise self-compassion is not always easy.
 However, with regular practice, it can make a real difference to the quality of your life.